Simonlee711/Simonlee711.github.io/_pages/abp.md

 ## Creating new Drug Columns

-Writing in the drug columns was the biggest pain in the a$$ and took nearly three out of the eight weeks of my internship.
-Because each patient's EKG, PPG, was being tracked through milliseconds, this resulted in files of upwards to ***100 billion*** rows by six columns.
+Writing in the drug columns was the biggest hardship I faced and took nearly three out of the eight weeks of my internship.
+Because each patient's EKG, PPG, was being tracked through milliseconds, this resulted in files of upwards to ***100 million*** rows by six columns.
 The worst part was that we would be adding five columns for each unique vasopressor, which would only increase the file size.
 Right before I was about to generate these new data files, I checked the data size of our dataset.
 I was astonished that our dataset came out to **4.4 Terabyte** of data even while compressed.
 Therefore we needed a clever solution to write out these new drug columns.

 One of the most valuable skills I was taught this summer was how to run code in parallel.
 And since the "`halperingpu` "had up to 80 CPU cores, I was allowed to use up to 20 of them.
 In addition, I became inspired by the TV show "Silicon Valley," where they make an optimized compression algorithm called mid-out.
 Similarly, I was going to start with the first and last patients' data files and meet in the middle.
 A visual is displayed below: